Edward Berger: Early life and education

-Edward Berger was born in 1970 in Wolfsburg, Lower Saxony, then West Germany.
+Berger was born in 1970 in Wolfsburg, Lower Saxony, then West Germany.
 His mother was from Switzerland, and his father, who worked as a logistics manager at Volkswagen, was from Austria.
 He grew up in a middle-class family with three siblings.

 Berger graduated from Theodor-Heuss-Gymnasium in Wolfsburg in the late 1980s.
 After graduating from the Gymnasium, he attended the Hochschule für Bildende Künste Braunschweig from 1990 to 1991.
 He then transferred to the Tisch School of the Arts at New York University, where he finished his studies in directing in 1994.

 He moved to Berlin in 1997.

 Berger has both Swiss and Austrian citizenship through his parents.
 He told Die Welt in 2023 that while he is not German by passport, he supports Germany in international football tournaments.
 "If Germany plays Switzerland, I'm for Germany", he told Variety.
 He told Die Zeit in 2023: "My father is Austrian, my mother Swiss, so there would be enough reason for me to be a little confused.
 What I always know is: I am European".